 The discussion now becomes more nuanced.
 There’s no longer a rule expressly prohibiting wireless cameras.
 There’s just a rule on using them for a real-time response.

 For hunters like me, it’s a non-issue.
 I own and have used several types of wireless trail cameras.
 They’ve truthfully never provided much of an advantage for me.
 I don’t have the cell service for them to work properly in most of the areas I hunt, the data plans are a hassle, and they devour batteries.
 They’re expensive, too.
 Moreover, I’ve usually set mine to download images just once or twice per day, making the “live feed” thing a moot point.
+I’m also pretty conservative in how I use trail cameras.
+I can drive to most of them, and check them at midday without disturbing bedding and staging areas.
+If I get a photo of a shooter buck at the edges of shooting light, I like to backtrack a bit toward cover and set up to hunt him, rather than just get another picture of him.
+With that strategy, a standard trail camera works just fine, and is cheaper and more reliable.

-But some hunters use these cameras very differently.
+But some hunters use wireless cameras very differently.
 Let’s say you’re in a stand, you get a mid-morning pic of a buck working a scrape on the other side of the farm, and you have a good idea of where he’s headed.
 You climb down, make a move to a different stand, and kill that buck a half hour later.
 No, you’re not walking up and shooting the buck where the picture was taken.
 Yes, good hunting skills are still required.
 But did the camera elicit a real-time response?

 Sure seems like it.
 And the scenarios are endless.